mikependon/RepoDB/RepoDb.Docs/building-the-solutions.md

 # Building the Solutions

-In this page, we will guide you on how to build the RepoDb Solutions.
+In this page, we will guide you on how to build the RepoDB Solutions.

 - [RepoDb.Core](#building-the-repodbcore)
 - [RepoDb.SqlServer](#building-the-repodbsqlserver)